MicrosoftDocs/customer-insights/ci-docs/own-data-lake-storage.md

 [!INCLUDE [consolidated-sku](./includes/consolidated-sku.md)]

-Dynamics 365 Customer Insights gives you the option to store your imported data in [Azure Data Lake Storage Gen2](/azure/storage/blobs/data-lake-storage-introduction).
-Only the data that you import to Customer Insights gets stored in Data Lake Storage.
-[Output data tables](tables.md#customer-insights-tables-in-dataverse), metadata like match rules or segment configuration, and search information is always stored in Microsoft Dataverse.
+Dynamics 365 Customer Insights gives you the option to store your customer data in [Azure Data Lake Storage Gen2](/azure/storage/blobs/data-lake-storage-introduction).
+Customer data includes data that you import into Customer Insights and the output data like unified profiles and segments.
+[Some of the output data](tables.md#customer-insights-tables-in-dataverse) is also stored as tables in Microsoft Dataverse along with metadata like match rules or segment configuration, and search index.
 By saving data to Data Lake Storage, you agree that data will be transferred to and stored in the appropriate geographic location for that Azure storage account.
 For more information, see [Microsoft Trust Center](https://www.microsoft.com/trust-center).

 Administrators in Customer Insights can [create environments](create-environment.md) and [specify the data storage option](create-environment.md#step-2-configure-data-storage) in the process.